openaphid/openaphid.github.com/source/_posts/2012-05-02-develop-mode-of-openaphid.markdown

                                            developMode:YES];
 ```

-1. Setting the value of the `developMode` parameter to `YES` enables the developer mode of OpenAphid;
+1. Setting the value of the `developMode` parameter to `YES` enables the developer mode of OpenAphid-Engine;

 2. An HTTP server should be used to host the content inside the bundle folder specified by `configBundleName`.
 The value for the `baseURL` parameter should be set to the server address too.
 A ruby based tiny HTTP server is included in our boilerplate project, please refer to the `web_server.rb` and `start_dev_server.sh` files for more details;